-There shall be a fair and equal opportunity for the airlines of each contracting party to operate on any route specified in accordance with paragraph (2) of Article 2 of this Agreement.
+There shall be a fair and equal opportunity for the airlines of each contracting party to operate on any route covered by this Agreement.

-In the operation by the airlines of either contracting party of the air services over the routes described in accordance with paragraph (2) of Article 2 of this Agreement, the interest of the airlines of the other contracting party shall be taken into consideration so as not to affect unduly the services which the latter provide on all or part of the same routes.
+In the operation by the airlines of either contracting party of the air services described in this Agreement, the interest of the airlines of the other contracting party shall be taken into consideration so as not to affect unduly the services which the latter provides on all or part of the same routes.

-- (1) The air services made available to the public by the airlines operating under this Agreement shall bear a close relationship to the requirements of the public for such services. - (2) It is the understanding of both contracting parties that services provided by a designated airline under the present Agreement shall retain as their primary objective the provision of capacity adequate to the traffic demands between the country of which such airline is a national and the countries of ultimate destination of the traffic.
-The right to embark or disembark on such services international traffic destined for or coming from third countries at a point or points on the routes specified in accordance with paragraph (2) of Article 2 of this Agreement shall be applied in accordance with the general principles of orderly development to which both contracting parties subscribe and shall be subject to the general principle that capacity should be related:
+The air services made available to the public by the airlines operating under this Agreement shall bear a close relationship to the requirements of the public for such services.

+It is the understanding of both contracting parties that services provided by a designated airline under the present Agreement shall retain as their primary objective the provision of capacity adequate to the traffic demands between the country of which such airline is a national and the countries of ultimate destination of the traffic.
+The right to embark or disembark on such services international traffic destined for and coming from third countries at a point or points on the routes specified in this Agreement shall be applied in accordance with the general principles of orderly development to which both contracting parties subscribe and shall be subject to the general principle that capacity should be related:

-- a) to traffic requirements between the country of origin and the countries of ultimate destination of the traffic; - b) to the requirements of through airline operation; and, - c) to the traffic requirements of the area through which the airline passes after taking account of local and regional services.
+- (a) To traffic requirements between the country of origin and the countries of ultimate destination of the traffic; - (b) To the requirements of through airline operation; and, - (c) To the traffic requirements of the area through which the airline passes after taking account of local and regional services.

-Rates to be charged on the routes provided for in accordance with paragraph (2) of Article 2 of this Agreement shall be reasonable, due regard being paid to all relevant factors, such as cost of operation, reasonable profit, and the rates charged by any other carriers, as well as the characteristics of each service, and shall be determined in accordance with the following paragraphs:
+Rates to be charged on the routes provided for in this Agreement shall be reasonable, due regard being paid to all relevant factors, such as cost of operation, reasonable profit, and the rates charged by any other carriers, as well as the characteristics of each service, and shall be determined in accordance with the following paragraphs:

-- a) The rates to be charged by the airlines of either contracting party between points in the territory of the United States and points in the territory of the Federal Republic of Germany referred to in the Route Schedule provided for in paragraph (2) of Article 2 of this Agreement shall, consistent with the provisions of the present Agreement, be subject to the approval of the aeronautical authorities of the contracting parties, who shall act in accordance with their obligations under this Agreement, within the limits of their legal powers. - b) Any rate proposed by an airline of either contracting party shall be filed with the aeronautical authorities of both contracting parties at least thirty (30) days before the proposed date of introduction; provided that this period of thirty (30) days may be reduced in particular cases if so agreed by the aeronautical authorities of each contracting party. - c) During any period for which the Civil Aeronautics Board of the United States has approved the traffic conference procedures of the International Air Transport Association (hereinafter called IATA), any rate agreements concluded through these procedures and involving United States airlines will be subject to approval of the Board.
-Rate agreements concluded through this machinery may also be required to be subject to the approval of the aeronautical authorities of the Federal Republic of Germany pursuant to the principles enunciated in paragraph b) above. - d) The contracting parties agree that the procedure described in paragraphs e), f) and g) of this Article shall apply:
+- (A) The rates to be charged by the airlines of either contracting party between points in the territory of the United States and points in the territory of the Kingdom of The Netherlands referred to in the annexed Schedule shall, consistent with the provisions of the present Agreement, be subject to the approval of the aeronautical authorities of the contracting parties, who shall act in accordance with their obligations under this Agreement, within the limits of their legal powers. - (B) Any rate proposed by an airline of either contracting party shall be filed with the aeronautical authorities of both contracting parties at least thirty (30) days before the proposed date of introduction; provided that this period of thirty (30) days may be reduced in particular cases if so agreed by the aeronautical authorities of each contracting party. - (C) During any period for which the Civil Aeronautics Board of the United States has approved the traffic conference procedures of the International Air Transport Association (hereinafter called IATA), any rate agreements concluded through these procedures and involving United States airlines will be subject to approval of the Board.
+Rate agreements concluded through this machinery may also be required to be subject to the approval of the aeronautical authorities of the Kingdom of The Netherlands pursuant to the principles enunciated in paragraph (A) above. - (D) The contracting parties agree that the procedure described in paragraphs (E), (F) and (G) of this Article shall apply: